gitcub/monktalks/README.md

-# monktalks
+# Monktalks
-Fan site about Monktoberfest
+Fan site about Monktoberfest - the Redmonk-run conference about how technology shapes humanity.
+And beer. 🍻